aicell-lab/ddls-course/content/question-sheet.md

 - What data is the paper working with?
   - What type of data is it?
   - How was it acquired (by which technique)?
+  - How well does it adhere to the FAIR principles (Findability, Accessibility, Interoperability, and Reuse) for data management?
 - Which analysis technique is used?
   - Is it well suited?
 Why?
   - Would other analysis techniques have been useful?